 Shift work has been linked to many health problems, including breast, ovarian and prostate cancers, non-Hodgkin’s lymphoma, melanoma, heart disease and pregnancy problems.
 These health effects make women shift workers, in particular, far more likely to take early retirement due to ill health.
 It is also well known that workplace accidents that result in injuries, as well as mistakes, are much more likely to occur at night than in daytime hours.

-This can explain, in part, the reason that in Canada alone, research estimates that approximately 70,000 patients a year experience serious injury as a result of treatments.
-It is estimated that preventable ‘adverse events’ account for as many as 23,000 deaths across Canada annually.
+This can explain, in part, the reason that in Canada alone, research indicates that, annually, approximately 70,000 patients experience serious injury as a result of treatments and that preventable ‘adverse events’ account for as many as 23,000 deaths.

 70,000 patients a year experience serious injury as a result of medical treatments